 Appraisal Fee: A lender usually hires an independent appraiser to verify the value of your home.
 Nowadays, a qualified applicant needs to have at least 20% equity in their home.
 In other words, if you want to refinance $800,000, your house best be worth at least $1,000,000.
 Appraisal fees range from $600 – $800.

 Credit Report Fee: This fee is sometimes not covered directly by the lender during a “no-cost refinance.”
 Pulling your credit is a must.
-As of 2019, the average credit score for a qualified mortgage applicant is a healthy 760.
+The average credit score for a qualified mortgage applicant is roughly a healthy 760.

 Prepaid Interest: Prepaid interest is not an extra expense.
 It is the mortgage interest expense you would have paid anyway had you not refinance your mortgage.
 Given a mortgage refinance can take anywhere from 1 – 4 months, you need to pay the mortgage interest owed to the original lender before closing.